irfanhakim-as/homelab-wiki/topics/portainer.md

       Replace the values with your own accordingly.

+3. Go through the [post-installation setup steps](#post-install-setup) for the Portainer server.

 ### Post-Install Setup

 This details the post-installation steps of the Portainer stack for a complete setup: